ThomasHambach/webpack2-vue-starterkit/README.md

 # Vue + Webpack 2 Starterkit

-*This is a very basic example on how to use Webpack 2 with Vue*
+*This is a very basic example on how to use Webpack 2 with Vue and PUG.*

 ### Quick start
 **Make sure you have Node version >= 5.0 and NPM >= 3**